 Only the most vigilant among us can say that they read every contract they agree upon completely.
 Most of us are culpable of ignoring the consequences and just clicking on “I Agree.”
 There are two reasons behind this.
 Firstly, the language of the contracts has so many legal terms that it confuses the normal brain.
 Second, the font of the so-called “mouse print contracts” is so small that even people with perfect eyesight cannot read them easily.

 This trend is slowly changing, especially in the digital world.
 Due to the EU’s GDPR, and the anticipated legislation in the United States, big data firms like Facebook, Google, and others are changing their privacy policies, and making their terms of service more readable to consumers.

 General Data Protection Regulation’s Impact on the USA

 While mentioned above, let’s get into a little more detail of the European Union’s GDPR regulation.
-EU passed this law in 2016, to give the citizens and residents of EU more control over their personal information.
+EU passed this law in 2016, to give the citizens and residents of the EU more control over their personal information.
 The law requires businesses to handle the personal data of consumers to utilize “Pseudonymization” or “Full Anonymisation.”
-Further, the privacy settings need to be designed in a way that no information is available to the public without explicit consent.
+Further, privacy settings need to be designed in a way that no information is available to the public without explicit consent.